Altuve, Astros going back to ALCS after topping White Sox

 Next up for Altuve and company is Game 1 of the ALCS against former Astros bench coach Alex Cora and the Boston Red Sox on Friday in Houston.
 The Red Sox eliminated Tampa Bay with a 6-5 victory in Game 4 on Monday night.

+“They know how to play the game,” Altuve said of Boston.
+“They’ve been in the playoffs before, so it’s going to be fun.”

-It’s Houston’s second ALCS under 72-year-old manager Dusty Baker, whose club got the best of 77-year-old Chicago skipper Tony La Russa.
+It’ll be Houston’s second ALCS under 72-year-old manager Dusty Baker, whose club got the best of 77-year-old Chicago skipper Tony La Russa.
 Baker replaced A.J.
-Hinch, who was fired in the fallout from the Astros’ 2017 sign-stealing scandal that also resulted in a one-year ban for Cora.
+Hinch, who was fired in fallout from the Astros’ 2017 sign-stealing scandal that also resulted in a one-year ban for Cora.

-A testy La Russa argued with umpire Tom Hallion after he felt Houston reliever Kendall Graveman hit reigning AL MVP José Abreu intentionally with two out in the eighth.
-Abreu was plunked 22 times during the regular season.

-“There is a character choice there that they should answer for,” La Russa said.
-“Stupid, too.

 Gavin Sheets connected for Chicago, becoming the third rookie in franchise history to homer in a postseason game.
 But Carlos Rodón was knocked out in the third inning of his first start since Sept.
 29, and the AL Central champions left eight runners on base.